-national trade routes.
+Kenneth Hall (1985) has demonstrated in his important work Maritime Trade and State Development in Early Southeast Asia that the waxing and waning of states in various parts of Southeast Asia were directly tied to shifting international trade routes.
 In the second and third centuries, the transportation of goods along the maritime route between the southeastern coast of China to the Bay of Bengal was mainly through the ports under the authority of Phnom and Chenla.
 In the era of the Srivijayan maritime state through the eleventh century and the kingdom of Angkor, Champa coastal ports remained the crucial transition spots that linked the maritime trade routes-from the southeastern coast of China through the Malacca Straits to the Bay of Bengal.
-The role of the intermediate traders and market centers, together with the different levels of mediators, such as compradors, merchants, brokers, or harbor masters ( $sh\bar{a}h$ -bandar), were legitimized official positions with royal charters, connecting the movement of goods from the hinterland to the coastal plain and international commerce (Hall 1985, 17-20, 22-27).
+The role of the intermediate traders and market centers, together with the different levels of mediators, such as compradors, merchants, brokers, and harbor masters (shāhbandar), were legitimized official positions with royal charters, connecting the movement of goods from the hinterland to the coastal plain and international commerce (Hall 1985, 17-20, 22-27).

 In the logistics of the labor supply chain, the easiest way to accumulate surplus value is through labor exploitation.
 Champa was widely known as the primary source of the slave trade through its ports to the Asian worlds.
-From the second and third centuries, the emperors of different Chinese dynasties received tributary offerings from the kings of Cambodia; the gifts offered by the Cambodian kings, in addition to gold, silver, exotic animals, and perfumes, also included black-skinned, savage people to make up for the shortage of a manual labor workforce (Hall 1985, 192; Li 1998, 119-129).
-Schottenhammer also remarked that among the common trade commodities handled by the middlemen from Southeast Asian countries, such as ivory and rhinoceros horn, minerals, valuable woods, precious stones, and tortoiseshells, the most valued and frequently documented "commodity" was "black slaves" (Schottenhammer 2015, 518-520).
+From the second and third centuries, the emperors of different Chinese dynasties received tributary offerings from the kings of Cambodia; the gifts offered by the Cambodian kings, in addition to gold, silver, exotic animals, and perfumes, also included black-skinned, "savage" people to make up for the shortage of a manual labor workforce (Hall 1985, 192; Li 1998, 119-129).
+Schottenhammer (2015, 518-520) remarks that among the common trade